-Through the Riu Palace Tropical Bay (our resort), a driver took us to a couple of places in Negril and it was all included in the fare.
+Through the Riu Palace Tropical Bay, a driver took us to a couple of places in Negril and it was all included in the fare.
 He dropped us off at the Times Square shopping mall, where we purchased some souvenirs and gifts for friends back at home.
-We arranged a time in advance when he would pick us up.
+We arranged a time in advance when he could pick us up.
 Then, the driver took us to Rick’s Cafe.
 We were able to leave our shopping bags in the car while we visited Rick’s (we were his only clients during this time).
 Finally, we arranged a time in advance to be picked up and taken back to the resort.

 If you’re staying in Negril, I’ve read that you can call Rick’s Cafe directly and they will pick you up.
 A return shuttle service is $8 per person.

 It’s free admission to enter, although it’s probably a good idea to buy a beer while you’re there.
 With that said, we didn’t feel any sales pressure to buy anything from the bar staff.
 (The only pressure we did feel was from some of the locals who wanted to jump from the cliffs for us, for a tip.)

-Did I try it?
 Oh, hell no!
 Sorry to disappoint!

 There are three heights to jump from: 10 feet, 25 feet, and 35 feet.
 Most people jumped from 25 feet, but we witnessed a few daredevils jump from the highest spot.
 I’m sure it was scary even for the greatest adventurers, as I actually felt nervous for them.
 I don’t think I could offer any advice for someone wanting to do this.
 Don’t look down?
 Take a deep breath and jump?
 Don’t hesitate – just go for it?

 We found a great place to sit and watch the cliff jumpers, down a flight of stairs on the rocks.
 From there, we watched some small boats approach the shore filled with thrill-seekers.
-Even when there weren’t any cliff jumpers to entertain us, I didn’t mind admiring the scenery.
+Even when there weren’t any cliff jumpers to entertain us, I didn’t mind gazing out at the scenery.
 A few trees grew from the tops of the cliffs lining the shore.
 The water was turquoise in the cove and deep blue stretching out to the horizon.
 I even spotted the profile of a face naturally carved from the rocks (see if you can spot it!).

 If anything, go to Rick’s Cafe for the sunset, and nothing more.

 Tip: Don’t eat at Rick’s Cafe.
 You’re going to want some authentic, Ital cuisine!
 There’s an incredible food hut down the road, about a 3 minute walk from Rick’s Cafe.
 It’s called Ras Rody’s Roadside Organic, and you must eat there.
 It’s one of the best meals I’ve ever had on my travels.
-Read my full review.

-Even though it’s a much-hyped destination, I recommend checking out Ricks Cafe Negril Jamaica.
+Even though it’s a much-hyped destination, I recommend checking out Rick’s Cafe Jamaica.
 If you have a spare day in your schedule between lounging at the beach and…lounging at the beach…I suggest leaving the barriers of your resort.
 See a little bit of Jamaica if you can, even if it’s just for that amazing sunset.